 The Greater Community AIDS Project is a local tax exempt charitable organization that qualifies under IRS section 501 c (3).
 We continue to serve the needs of those affected with HIV and AIDS in East Central Illinois as well as educate the public about HIV and AIDS.

-Champaign House – is a 4 bedroom transitional housing facility for people living with HIV who are homeless, While in Champaign house we also offer case management to minimize barriers to permanent housing.
+Champaign House is a 5-bedroom transitional housing facility for people living with HIV who are homeless.
+While clients reside in Champaign house, GCAP also offers case management to minimize barriers to permanent housing.

-Education – Staff and trained volunteers are available to speak to individuals and groups about a variety of issues related to HIV including prevention, living with HIV and caring for others that are HIV positive.
+Staff and trained volunteers are available to speak to individuals and groups about a variety of issues related to HIV, including prevention, living with HIV, and caring for others that are HIV+.

-Shelter Plus Care – the Greater Community AIDS Project is proud to be a sub-recipient of the Housing and Urban Development program administered by Champaign County Regional Planning Commission (CCRPC) that helps to place individuals in housing while receiving intensive support services.
+The Greater Community AIDS Project is proud to partner with Champaign County Regional Planning Commission (CCRPC) that helps to place individuals in housing while receiving intensive support services.